 Own a Vertuo Plus model?

 Well, then troubleshooting works a little differently.

-This Nespresso Vertuo machine uses red lights instead to indicate there’s something wrong with the machine.
+This Nespresso Vertuo machine uses red and yellow (green) lights instead to indicate there’s something wrong with the machine.

-- Red light blinking continuously and the machine head stops moving – most likely the capsule isn’t properly set in place.
+Red light blinks non-stop, and the machine head stops moving

-- Steady red light and the machine is not running – your machine overheated.
+Steady red light and the machine is not running

-- Red light fading out – the machine is cooling down and will go to steady green once ready for use.
+The machine is cooling down and will go to steady green once ready for use

 To Sum Things Up

 The orange blinking light on a Nespresso coffee machine indicates there’s an issue that has to be addressed.